Scheherazade, Tell Me a Story

+The film was showing in 60 cinemas in Egypt in June.

 Synopsis

 In modern Cairo, Hebba hosts an evening political talk show on Sun TV.
 Karim, her husband, is the deputy director of a newspaper that backs the Government; he dreams of soon being the director.
 However, it is made clear to him that his wife's political opinion's, that lean towards the opposition, are poorly received and could cost him his promotion.
 Using his charm and sex as tools, he convinces Hebba to choose social themes that will not affect the Government.

 Unbeknownst to Karim, the collection of female stories Hebba decides to broadcast coincidentally prove political in nature.
 Tension between the two ensues and reveals the corruption of Karim's male-dominated world as Hebba becomes increasingly sympathetic to women very different from her.